playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 could not find react-redux context value; please ensure the component is wrapped in a <Provider>
 ```

-Or, if you're trying to mock a module you'll get:
+Or, if you're trying to mock a module that isn't linked, you'll get:

 ```
  FAIL  src/screens/SomeScreen.spec.tsx